ravirasadiya/docs/index.md

   # - title: What is VOUCH Token
   #   details: VOUCH is the platform goverance token of the Vouch protocol.
   #   link: /docs/coming_soon
-  # - title: BTC LSD
-  #   details: Effortlessly deploy your own BTC LSD using Babylon technology.
-For the first time, bitcoin holders can earn yields from their idle bitcoins in a secure way no third-party trust, no bitcoin bridging to any other chain.
-  #   link: /docs/architecture/babylon_btc_lsd
   # - title: Solana LSD
   #   details: Deploy your own Solana LSD network and make profit by a few clicking
   #   link: /docs/architecture/solana_lsd